-TB continues to kill over 1 and a half million people per year but treatment has remained unchanged for 30 years [71].
+TB continues to kill over 1.5 million people per yr but treatment has remained unchanged for 30 yrs [72].
 Patients die from immunopathology resulting from excess inflammatory tissue destruction.
 We must understand this process more thoroughly to identify new therapeutic strategies.
 Immunomodulatory strategies that reduce pathology are currently limited to adjunctive corticosteroid treatment.
-Dexamethasone improves early outcomes in TB meninigitis [72] and we found decreases MMP-9 concentrations early in TB treatment [73] despite having relatively little effect on other pro-inflammatory mediators [74].
-Steroids are also beneficial in the HIV-TB immune reconstitution syndrome [75].
-However, steroids have multiple adverse immunological effects and may be dangerous in the context of drug-resistant TB [76].
-TB-related pathology will result from several processes, including direct cellular toxicity caused by infection [77], T-cell driven pathology [7] and MMP activity causing matrix destruction.
-Although there has been substantial growth in our understanding of the biology of macrophage infection and T cell responses in TB, this knowledge has not identified strategies to reduce immunopathology in TB.
+Dexamethasone improves early outcomes in TB meninigitis [73] and, we found, decreases MMP-9 concentrations early in TB treatment [74], despite having relatively little effect on other pro-inflammatory mediators [75].
+Steroids are also beneficial in the HIV-TB immune reconstitution syndrome [76].
+However, steroids have multiple adverse immunological effects and may be dangerous in the context of drug-resistant TB [77].
+TB-related pathology will result from several processes, including direct cellular toxicity caused by infection [78], T-cell driven pathology [7] and MMP activity causing matrix destruction.
+Although there has been substantial growth in our understanding of the biology of macrophage infection and T-cell responses in TB, this knowledge has not identified strategies to reduce immunopathology in TB.
 We propose that targeting MMP activity as the final common effector of pathology may generate interventions that are clinically useful in the era of drug-resistant TB [12].

-The only licensed MMP inhibitor in the United States is doxycycline, which is used in patients at sub-antimicrobial doses to reduce collagenase activity in periodontal disease [78].
-Accumulating evidence demonstrates that doxycycline can suppress immune-mediated tissue damage in a variety of inflammatory conditions, such as atherosclerosis [79-80], arthritis [81-83], neurocysticercosis [84], and gram-positive infections [85-86].
+The only licensed MMP inhibitor in the USA is doxycycline, which is used in patients at sub-antimicrobial doses to reduce collagenase activity in periodontal disease [79].
+Accumulating evidence demonstrates that doxycycline can suppress immunemediated tissue damage in a variety of inflammatory conditions, such as atherosclerosis [80, 81], arthritis [82-84], neurocysticercosis [85] and Gram-positive infections [86, 87].
 Therefore, doxycycline represents a potential agent to globally suppress MMP activity in TB and is cheap, safe and readily available in resource-poor settings.
-More specific MMP inhibitors than doxycycline have been developed by the pharmaceutical industry, usually for non-infectious diseases.
-For example Ro32-3555 is a potent collagenase inhibitor of proven safety in man [87].
+More specific MMP inhibitors than doxycycline have been developed by the pharmaceutical industry, usually for noninfectious diseases.
+For example, Ro32-3555 is a potent collagenase inhibitor of proven safety in man [88].
 Although a clinical trial in rheumatoid arthritis did not reduce joint symptoms, this does not prove that it will not have a beneficial effect in TB.
-Multiple other MMP inhibitors were developed as potential therapies for cancer [88], and now deserve re-evaluation as adjunctive agents to reduce immunopathology in TB.
+Multiple other MMP inhibitors were developed as potential therapies for cancer [89], and now deserve re-evaluation as adjunctive agents to reduce immunopathology in TB.